UUID v3 Generator (RFC 4122, Name-Based)

 When to use v1 vs v3 vs v5 vs v4

-• v1 (time-based): Sorts by time; lightweight and widely compatible; uses clock sequence and node.
+• v1 (time-based): Sorts by time; uses clock sequence and node.

-• v5: Like v3 but uses SHA-1; often preferred in modern systems that want a stronger hash than MD5.
+• v5: Like v3 but uses SHA-1; often preferred when you want a stronger hash.

 Note: MD5 is not suitable for cryptographic signatures, but it is specified for UUID v3 and is fine for stable identifiers.